 The basic purpose of the evolutionary operations methodology (EVOP) is to improve a process through systematic changes in the operating conditions of a given set of factors.
 An experimental design is established and conducted through a series of phases and cycles.
-The effects are tested for statistical significance against experimental error when such error can be calculated.
+The effects are tested for statistical significance against an experimental error when such an error can be calculated.

-The basic two components in Evolutionary Operations
+The basic two components of Evolutionary Operations:

 - Favorable variants selection

-When Would you Use Evolutionary Operations Methodology (EVOP)?
+When Would You Use Evolutionary Operations Methodology (EVOP)?

-Application of EVOP is especially suitable when
+Application of EVOP is especially suitable when:

-- The system had more number of product performance conditions
+- The system had more number of product performance conditions.

-- The process had 2 to 3 process variables
+- The process had 2 to 3 process variables.

-- Process calculations needs to be minimized
+- Process calculations need to be minimized.

 Static Operations and Evolutionary Operations